 Sit down with your instrument and just play anything.
 Play chord progressions that you’re used to and throw in the odd chords here and there to see what fits.
 Play along to your favourite tracks and improvise over the top with flourishes that you’d have added if you’d written the song.
 By learning your favourite tracks and picking them apart you start to identify song construction (intro, verse, chorus, verse, etc), and if you delve deeper into music theory then scales, keys, harmony, etc.

-Just like any skill (and regardless of whether or not you’re talented at it, songwriting is a skill), practise makes perfect.
-Behind every decent song you can guarantee that the songwriter has probably written dozens they’re not happy with.
+Just like any skill (and regardless of whether or not you’re talented at it, songwriting is a skill), practice makes perfect.
+Behind every decent song, you can guarantee that the songwriter has probably written dozens they’re not happy with.
 Never giving up and keeping the creative fires burning is the key to success.

 Don’t be afraid to take it slow